Cosmic Sands II: Challenges in Predicting and Measuring High-z Dust Temperatures: Backwards Modeling Dust Temperature

 where the optical depth is defined in such a way to be unity at $\nu_0$ and the powerlaw slope is set by $\beta$, the spectral emissivity index.
 For an individual grain of known size and composition, the emissivity can be measured but in practice the emissivity of the entire dust population is difficult to determine due to dependencies on the dust temperature distribution and line-of-sight column density.
 The circular dependence of $\beta$ on the local dust properties (temperature, grain size and composition) and of T$_\mathrm{MBB}$ on $\beta$ when fitting SEDs alludes one of the primary difficulties in constraining dust temperatures.

-Because a modified blackbody fit alone does not typically describe the mid-IR excess found in the Wien's side of the thermal emission peak, the short wavelength FIR data ($\lambda < 50 \mu$m) is typically fit with a power law:
+Because a modified blackbody fit alone does not typically describe the mid-IR excess found in the Wien's side of the thermal emission peak due to the presence of warm dust, the short wavelength FIR data ($\lambda < 50 \mu$m) is typically fit with a power law:

 where $\alpha$ is the slope of the MIR powerlaw component and $\lambda_c$ is the wavelength where the SED transitions from powerlaw dominated to modified blackbody dominated.
-Physically, T$_{\rm MBB}$ will be the temperature of the dust at the $\tau \sim 1$ surface; characterizing the optical depth of the dust column can be achieved either by assuming the wavelength at which emission transitions from optically thick to thin or by fitting for this wavelength, given that the data has enough constraining power.
+In both cases (Equation \ref{eq:mbb_beta} MBB or Equation \ref{eq:mbb_powerlaw} MBB$+$powerlaw), T$_{\rm MBB}$ will correspond to the temperature of the dust at the $\tau \sim 1$ surface.